 A proposal submitted in response to this Announcement should normally include a request for support for a specified USNDP staff member, the "USNDP POC," who will be associated with the experiment, and will be responsible for transferring data generated in the experiment to the appropriate USNDP databases in a timely manner.
 These activities should be described both in the proposal narrative and in the Data Management Plan (DMP); see Section IV.C.2, Appendix 6.
-It may be useful to contact Ted Barnes, DOE-NP Program Manager for Nuclear Data (ted.barnes@science.doe.gov) and Alejandro Sonzogni, NNDC Chair (sonzogni@bnl.gov) to make appropriate arrangements with USNDP.
+It may be useful to contact Timothy Hallman, DOE-NP Associated Director and Program Manager for Nuclear Data (timothy.hallman@science.doe.gov) and Alejandro Sonzogni, NNDC Chair (sonzogni@bnl.gov) to make appropriate arrangements with USNDP.
 In certain circumstances, such as a proposal that already includes suitable USNDP staff as participants in the experiment, it may be possible to waive the requirement of having a specified USNDP POC.